 - Confirm temperature probe readings are believable and stable.

-- Verify identical cable path resistance for parallel strings.
+- Verify identical cable path resistance for parallel strings—measure length and lug torque.

-- Adjust balance trigger/start values per manufacturer guidance.
+- Adjust balance trigger/start values per manufacturer guidance (never exceed cell max).

-- Run a controlled full charge cycle and monitor cell spread.
+- Run a controlled full charge cycle and monitor cell spread at top.

 - Re-check after 3 to 7 normal operating days.